Submitty/submitty.github.io/_docs/developer/google_summer_of_code/2020_Mukul_Kumar_Jha.md

 1. Designs, created designs for new TA grading interface and some other mobile-focussed components and iterated over it based on awesome feedback from the entire Submitty team :).
 Tool Used: Figma
 2. Views (Frontend), improved existing User interface, made pages compatible with different screen sizes and added some new interfaces also.
-Tech Used: Figma, HTML, Twig, CSS, Bootstrap, JS, JQuery
+Tech Used: Figma, HTML, Twig, CSS, Bootstrap, JS, JQuery, Service-Workers
 3. Models and Controllers (Backend), worked on different models and played a lot with database while adding new pages, views and implementing new feature requests.
-Tech Used: PHP, PostgreSQL, SQLAlchemy, Vagrant
+Tech Used: PHP, PostgreSQL, Datagrip, SQLAlchemy, Vagrant
 4. Testing, during the summer I added unit-tests for the Models which were not covered by tests and also added end-to-end tests.
 Tech Used: Selenium, Python, PHPUnit, TravisCI